Home ‘smart bike’ sales are booming, but it may not last

 For one thing, the devices can be complicated, even for those accustomed to modern electronics.
 Depending on which smart bike they purchase, riders often must assemble the product themselves, adjust it to fit their body and connect multiple sensors (like a heart-rate strap, for instance) to either a phone, tablet or computer through which classes are streamed.

 “At least 50% of our customers call back saying, ‘I can’t figure this out,'” said Brandon Smith, the online sales lead at River City Bikes in Portland.
-“Or they think it’s broken, and they’re just not using right.”
+“Or they think it’s broken.”

 While River City has sold hundreds of home smart bikes and trainers (which allow riders to attach a normal bicycle to a stationary stand and ride indoors) in the past three years, they only made up 5% of its total sales.
 Sales have spiked in the last few weeks, Smith said.